Written in 2016

 Welcome back.
 As I was saying, ice cream truck music is not the ideal background music for a Zen retreat.
 Or is it?

-The point I am making is obvious right?
+The point I am making?
 We are not always presented with the most ideal circumstances to continue a spiritual practice (whatever practice that may be).
 That in itself is the perfect spiritual practice.

-I mean, right now, I am hammering away on my phone and trying to keep up with the words and ideas flowering in my mind, and in a way this is just a part of the extended practice.
+I mean, right now, I am hammering away on my phone and trying to keep up with the words and ideas flowing through my mind, and in a way this is just a part of the extended practice.

 Now for the purpose.

 - Try to release your mind from all other obligations